Why Faster AI Isn’t Reducing Customer Service Workloads

 Client Overview

 Dr. Jason Emer runs a high-demand aesthetic medicine practice in Beverly Hills, with patient engagement spanning web inquiries, phone calls, SMS, email campaigns, clinical visits, and a high-volume Instagram presence.
+The practice needed to scale operations without losing the premium, high-touch experience that drives conversions and retention.

 The Problem